 you can find me in the future when you need to; I welcome visitors.

 - GETTING STARTED STUFF Monday August 23.

 In class open your favorite browser and

 password) and check out our class photo roster (search for

-Class Schedule with Photos), and visit the link to
+Class Schedule with Photos), and visit my course homepage

 (light first day assignment):

 sent on the weekend, and register with WebAssign.